Mirus Countdown Timer Setup

-You should follow this procedure at each location to be sure your combine is set properly for the harvest conditions at that field.
-(Remember HarvestMaster recommends that you start the system cycle after the last grain is in throat of combine)
+You should follow this procedure at each location to ensure your combine is set properly for the harvest conditions at that field.
+(Remember, HarvestMaster recommends that you start the system cycle after the last grain is in throat of combine.)

 Countdown Timer Setup